analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad590_console/ad590_console.rst

    The P8 Jumper position can be switched between ARD_5V and SDP_5V according to the connector in use

 =============================
-EVAL-AD590-ARDZ Mbed Software
+EVAL-AD590-ARDZ Software
 =============================

-At this time Analog Devices supports Mbed code development only on the Mbed online-compiler.
+At this time Analog Devices supports code development only on the Mbed online-compiler.
 See here for instructions on setting up an account and using the compiler.
 Analog Devices may, at a later date support other offline-IDE's.
-This guide focuses on the SDP-K1, connected to the EVAL-AD590-ARDZ board, but it should be general enough to cover any compatible controller board (the controller board should be Mbed-enabled, and expose at least SPI or I2C and some GPIO's).
+This guide focuses on the SDP-K1, connected to the EVAL-AD590-ARDZ board, but it should be general enough to cover any compatible controller board (the controller board should be Mbed-enabled or an STM32 board, and expose at least SPI or I2C and some GPIO's).

-The software described below allows for an Mbed enabled controller board to be connected with an Analog Devices evaluation board.
+The software described below allows for an Mbed enabled controller board (or an STM32 board) to be connected with an Analog Devices evaluation board.
 Unmodified, the code will communicate over any serial terminal emulator (CoolTerm, putty, etc) using the UART provided by the controller board over USB.

 The software provides a basic user-interface for interacting with temperature sensors on the evaluation-board.
 All the main functionality of the AD590 is provided in the application-code in abstracted form and the user is free to customize the software to suit their own needs for working with the sensors